Nadihat/Repeater-Divination/README.md

 6Astrology.py includes Ceres, Juno, Vesta...
 Eris, Makemake, Gonggong etc. This produces an extraordinary information volume: if you don't need these smaller bodies (as they can muddle up a reading by inventing wrong details about wounds [Ceres iirc], etc), use 5Astrology.py.

-pona.py is an experiment in using Toki Pona, the "Language of Good" as divination.
+The pona, lat, chin series were experiments in using languages, like Toki Pona, the "Language of Good" as divination.
 Its ~150 simple words can express sufficiently, aided with AI.
-888k `THINK_DEPTH`.<br>
-ponav2.py includes all of the words https://nimi.li deems uncommon and obscure, bringing the total up to 181.
-Make sure to include the explainer, else AI may hallucinate.

-lat.py is the same but for Latin. latv2.py adds more words.

-The same for Traditional Chinese, in chin.py and chinv2.py. chinv3.py has 2000 words.
+However, output was susceptible to being hijacked by negative beings even with high `THINK_DEPTH`, so they were removed.

 cio.py is a non-interactive experiment in generating hashed readings from the AnthroHeart Cio Saga.